Fanjie-Li/Curriculum-Vitae/content/project/data-science-education/index.md

 - A document analysis of the disciplinary breadth and depth of existing SDS curricula using Text Mining and Epistemic Network Analysis.

 **Teaching development:**
-- Developed the curriculum assessment framework (e.g., assessment of curriculum structure, learning design, graduate attributes) and associated instruments;
+- A set of criteria and instruments adapted from the literature for assessing interdisciplinarity and internationalization in curriculum design.
-- Developed repositories of interdisciplinary teaching materials (e.g., datasets, cases, [Jupyter notebook](https://github.com/Fanjie-Li/Tutorials-for-the-BASc-SDS-Program/blob/main/Wisconsin%20Breast%20Cancer%20Dataset%20(Sample%20Task).ipynb)) in Social Data Science.
+- A repository of cases, examples, datasets in social data science that incorporates interdisciplinary and international lenses, along with corresponding teaching strategies in using these materials (e.g., [datasets/cases](https://woolly-asphalt-79b.notion.site/Repository-of-cases-examples-datasets-65c95d3aab5d452a8bd5a6c0c66e9fef), [Jupyter notebook](https://github.com/Fanjie-Li/Tutorials-for-the-BASc-SDS-Program/blob/main/Wisconsin%20Breast%20Cancer%20Dataset%20(Sample%20Task).ipynb)))